The H+ Hotel Willingen.

 Experience a stay to excite all the senses with us.
 You can enjoy the stunning low mountain views while our kitchen team serve regional dishes and international cuisine in our restaurant “Gaumenfreund”.

-Explore with the H+ Hotel Willingen
+Places of interest near the H+ Hotel Willingen

 Walking fans will come into their own on the Uplandsteig in WIllingen.
 64 kilometres long, divided into stages of 5 kilometres, the challenging walking route takes experienced walkers once round the area.
 En route, you can explore sights such as the Ettelsberg mountain and enjoy the region’s culinary delights.